Optimal gamma-ray selections for monochromatic line searches with DAMPE: Sensitivity for linelike structures

 \section{Sensitivity for linelike structures}

-We use the ratio of acceptance $\mathcal{A}$ to the half width of 68\% energy containment $\Delta E/E$ as the optimize target for the LineSearch data set, since this quantity is positively correlated to the signal-to-noise ratio of lines.
+Acceptance is the integral of the effective area over the solid angle \cite{Acc2011}, and we use the ratio of acceptance $\mathcal{A}$ to the half width of 68\% energy containment $\Delta E/E$ as the optimize target for the LineSearch data set, since this quantity is positively correlated to the signal-to-noise ratio of lines.
 Qualitatively, the local significance of a line structure can be written as $n_{\rm line}/\sqrt{n_{\rm bkg,eff}}$, where $n_{\rm line}$ and $n_{\rm bkg,eff}$ represent the photon counts from the line and from the background emission, respectively.
-The line counts from given targets are proportional to the effective area $\epsilon$ and the observing time $T$, and the time $T$ is related to the field of view proportionally in the survey when the satellite orbit is given, therefore we have $n_{\rm line}\propto \mathcal{A}$.
+The line counts from given targets are proportional to the effective area $\epsilon$ and the observing time $T$, i.e. $n_{\rm line} \approx F_{\rm line}\times \epsilon(E) T$.
+Since the diffuse emission from the Milky Way halo is our target and DAMPE mostly stays in the survey mode, the time and space averaged target direction in the detector reference frame is quite uniform.
+Therefore we have $n_{\rm line} \propto \mathcal{A}$ according to the definition of acceptance.
 Concerning the background counts, since only the background fluctuation under the line can directly expose or hide a signal, we use the counts of background emission under the line peak rather than the counts in the entire energy range as $n_{\rm bkg,eff}$, i.e. the ``effective background'' in previous works \cite{Ackermann2013a,Albert2014}.
 The effective background counts can be approximated using the counts integrated around the line energy $E$, i.e. $n_{\rm bkg,eff} \approx F_{\rm bkg}(E) \epsilon(E) T \cdot 2 \Delta E$, where $F_{\rm bkg}(E)$ is the spectrum of background emission within the region of interest, and $\Delta E$ is the half width of the line.
 Using the same argument above, $n_{\rm bkg,eff} \propto \mathcal{A}\times\Delta E/E$.
 Therefore the significance of a line improves with the quantity,

 On the other hand, when no line signal exists, the 95\% confidence level upper limit of counts is $1.64\sigma$ deviated from the null model, so we have $n_{\rm line,UL} = 1.64\sqrt{n_{\rm bkg,eff}}$.
 Therefore the upper limit on the line spectrum is